Tales from the Lotus Pod: Legacy

 Violent J ultimately did not like the completed album, finding it to be "too morbid, dark and slow.
 I love the raps and music, but it just puts me into a mood I don't like."
 Additionally, he felt that the album was tarnished by his negative experiences during its recording, and the tours associated with it, including his falling out with Mike E. Clark, Marz's contributions to the album, and his panic attacks.

 In 2002, the album was reissued in a different version that excised Marz's vocals, which were replaced by newly recorded verses performed by Anybody Killa.
 Bruce declared the reissue of the album to be the "definitive" version.

 During the 2016 Gathering of the Juggalos, it was announced that the 2017 Juggalo Day Show was going to feature Dark Lotus headlining doing Tales from the Lotus Pod in its entirety.
 After ICP had a falling out with Twiztid in early 2017 due to a feeling of betrayal for signing former Psychopathic Records artists to their own label Majik Ninja Entertainment, it was announced that the Dark Lotus performance at Juggalo Day was canceled and that the group has officially disbanded.

 Track listing

-Although there are no track titles listed on the album's back cover, they have been listed elsewhere, such as Amazon.com.
+Although there are no track titles listed on the album's back cover, they have been listed elsewhere.